India : Safety by City

 Be prepared that people are going to try and scam you or extort money from you, even the police, though the situation with corruption has improved during the last couple of years.

-If you plan on driving in India, bear in mind that Indian roads aren’t in best condition, and that Indian drivers can often times be reckless when behind the wheel, and don’t forget that you might run into wandering livestock on the road.
+If you plan on driving in India, bear in mind that Indian roads aren’t in the best condition and that Indian drivers can oftentimes be reckless when behind the wheel, and don’t forget that you might run into wandering livestock on the road.

-- Visas - Most countries need a visa in order to enter India.
+Most countries need a visa to enter India.
 Make sure your passport is valid for at least six months past your planned date of return.
 If you are not sure about your visa status, it is best to contact your local Indian embassy for further information.

-- Currency - Indian rupee is the official currency in Kolkata.
-ATMs are widespread throughout the city and as for credit cards, it is advised to always carry cash as backup.
+The Indian rupee is the official currency in Kolkata.
+ATMs are widespread throughout the city and as for credit cards, it is advised to always carry cash as a backup.
 MasterCard and Visa are the most widely accepted credit cards.

-- Weather - Kolkata has a tropical wet-and-dry climate.
-The annual mean temperature is 24.8 °C and durin winter, there is much less rainfall in Kolkata than in summer.
+Kolkata has a tropical wet-and-dry climate.
+The annual mean temperature is 24.8 °C and during winter, there is much less rainfall in Kolkata than in summer.

-- Airports - Netaji Subhas Chandra Bose International Airport is an international airport located in Dum Dum, West Bengal, India, serving the Kolkata metropolitan area.
-It is located some 17 km from the city centre.
+Netaji Subhas Chandra Bose International Airport is an international airport located in Dum Dum, West Bengal, India, serving the Kolkata metropolitan area.
+It is located some 17 km from the city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Kolkata, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Kolkata, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Kolkata Weather Averages (Temperatures)